janicduplessis/collapsible-navbar/README.md

 ## Running the app

-This is a normal Exponent app so you can either open it in xde or un
+This is a normal Exponent app so you can either open it in xde or run

 ```
 exp start